 The percentage of revenue that your company generates from any of your digital marketing efforts.
 This helps you assess the true impact of your digital marketing and determine whether you need to reallocate portions of your budget.
 Additionally, it helps establish the true ROI of your digital marketing.

 Social media traffic

 In today’s digital marketing world, social media can be one of the biggest factors in the success of your business.
-Lackluster social media interaction will have no effect on your business in the best-case scenario, but will ultimately harm your business in the worst-case scenario.
-Focusing on the quality of your social media content and making sure that it’s driving appropriate traffic should be one of your priorities.
+Lackluster social media interaction will not affect your business in the best-case scenario but will ultimately harm your business in the worst-case scenario.
+Focusing on your social media content quality and making sure that it’s driving appropriate traffic should be one of your priorities.